 - dislocation of the patella (kneecap): when the kneecap slides out of place

-- Osgood-Schlatter disease: of the tendon that attaches the kneecap to the shinbone
+- Osgood-Schlatter disease: inflammation of the tendon that attaches the kneecap to the shinbone

 - osteochondritis dissecans (oss-tee-oh-kon-DRITE-iss DISS-ih-kanz): when a small piece of bone in the knee loses blood supply and breaks off

 - bursitis: swelling of one of the fluid-filled sacs that cushion the knee

 What Are the Signs & Symptoms of a Knee Injury?

 The signs and symptoms of a knee injury depend on the cause.
 Most knee injuries cause pain.
 A knee injury may also lead to the knee feeling weak, "giving way," or "locking."
 Someone with a knee injury might not be able to fully bend or straighten the knee.
 The injured knee may be swollen or bruised.